dalmatinerdb/docs/query_language.rst

 General
 -------

-The frontend query language is rather remotely related to SQL, which should make it simple to pick up.
+The front end query language is rather remotely related to SQL, which should make it simple to pick up.
 The focus is on querying one metric at a time, given that those queries are incredible fast.
 Globs can also be used to query multiple metrics at a time.

 The basic syntax looks like this::